 and Mozambique, co-location of offices is not seen as feasible or cost-effective.
 Overall, there is no evidence of RBA collaboration having achieved significantly stronger co-ordination with regard to these common office-related services.
 The sharing is often significant and advantageous, but it is not a direct result of RBAC initiatives.
 It results from RBAs' pragmatic assessments of where sharing services with each other and/or with other members of the UNCT will enhance efficiency.
 Those assessments may be influenced by the fact that governments may provide office premises for FAO free of charge.

 Table 9.
 IFAD field offices: standalone and hosted

-Total offices Standalone Shared with UNDP Shared with another United Nations entity Shared with an external agency 45 16% 22% 38% 9% 16%
+Total Shared with Shared with Shared with another Shared with an offices Standalone RBA(s) UNDP United Nations entity external agency 45 16% 22% 38% 9% 16%

 Source: IFAD data.